 Gen Z will comprise 32% of the global population of 7.7 billion.
 Among Gen Z consumers in the U.S. (those currently aged 14-24), video games are their number-one entertainment activity — and watching TV or movies at home comes in fifth.
 Being relevant to this large and growing generation of consumers means being fluent in gaming and gamification – and applying these tactics to your marketing.

 While Selligent is not a gamification platform, our omnichannel, AI-powered platform and real-time data can be used to help boost the impact of your brand’s creative gamification techniques.
 With your games as the campaign content, our AI can help determine who you send what games to, and when, to help ensure that your gamification content is delivered to the right person, at the right level, at the right time.
 Our marketing automation features can help to interpret the games you set up, react to results and engagement, and optimize customers’ responses to gamification content – all in real time.

 “De Mol” (“The Mole”) is a hit Belgian TV show on SBS’ Play4 channel.
 Viewers follow hints and clues and then vote for which players are “Moles,” who are trying to sabotage other players.

 For the 2020 series, SBS wanted to revamp the online voting platform, to provide a better, more seamless, and personalized user experience.
-Working with digital agency Emakina and utilizing Selligent Marketing Cloud, SBS built a new voting system within Selligent and developed an engaging digital campaign to heighten viewer experience.
+Working with digital agency Emakina and utilizing Marigold Engage, SBS built a new voting system within Selligent and developed an engaging digital campaign to heighten viewer experience.
 Selligent’s key functionalities were used to:

 Gamification is just one of the ways Selligent can help boost your marketing through the power of AI, real-time data, and automation.
 We’d be happy to show you more.
 To learn more, request a demo.